scottpersinger/M5/docs/tutorial/index.md

         m5 server --simulator

 This starts the local web server, serving your new app, and opens a browser window to your app.
-You see your app running in the "simulator".
+You will see your app running in the "simulator".
 This is really just an image of a phone with your app frame centered inside.
 (See more info on [the m5 command](m5_command.md) or [the simulator](sim_console.md).)

 However, you also see on the right side the simulator console.
 We'll get to this in a minute.